This letter will be updated for 2022.

 A course approval form must be submitted if you intend to make revisions to an existing course.
 Please check the box at the top of the form indicating whether you are submitting a major or a minor revision of an existing course.
 Major revisions include any change that modifies the enrollment restrictions, prerequisites, number of minutes or days that the course is meeting, and/or substantive alterations to the description.
 All changes require department chair approval.
 Major revisions to existing courses will be reviewed by the CEP but will not be reviewed by the faculty as a whole.

-Department chairs are required to conduct both a substantive and also an editorial review of proposals to ensure that descriptions are free of grammatical errors and unnecessary jargon; are concise; and state the purpose of the course clearly.
-Chairs should also ensure that courses limit enrollment only if a cap is pedagogically necessary and meet more than once per week if the course is offered at the entry-level.
-In addition, the chair should ensure that the department’s full set of courses offer a balance between capped and uncapped courses.
+Department chairs are required to review proposals to make sure that the description is free of unnecessary jargon, that the enrollment cap is pedagogically necessary, that courses generally meet more than once per week, and that the department’s courses offer a balance between capped and uncapped courses.
 Enrollment caps cannot be imposed or reduced after the course has been approved by the faculty, so the committee also encourages department chairs to discuss issues of class size with new or visiting faculty members before they submit their course proposals.
-Please make sure that caps on courses that are the gateways to the subject and courses that contribute to general education allow generous access (35 or more).
+Please make sure that, if caps are placed on courses that are the gateways to the subject or on courses that contribute to general education, that they still allow generous access.

-Chairs should indicate their approval on the CMS form by checking the box at the bottom of the form and then click on “save.”
+Chairs should indicate their approval on the form by checking the box at the bottom and then clicking on “Save.”
 This will automatically submit the proposal for review by the CEP.
-If new courses constitute a major shift in the curriculum for the department, or if the department plans to make other substantive changes to the major, the CEP requests that the chair inform the committee.
+If new courses constitute a significant shift in the curriculum for the department, or if the department plans to make other substantive changes to the major, the CEP requests that the chair inform the committee.

 We appreciate your efforts to meet this timetable.
-It is important to have courses reviewed by the CEP so that they can be approved by the Faculty in time for advising week, which will take place the week of October 29-November 2, 2018.
+It is important to have courses reviewed by the CEP so that they can be approved by the Faculty in time for advising week, which will take place during the week of October 25, 2021.